mahaloz/ctf-wiki-en/docs/introduction/mode.md

 > Each team is required to submit 2 challenges to the challenge bank.

-First of all, each invited team must submit a question before the official competition.
+First, each invited team must submit a question before the official competition.
 The teams will have 12 weeks to prepare the questions for the challenges.
 The score of the challenges made accounted for 30% of the total team score.

 > Challenge 1: must be on the Linux platform;